FBD shares surge as insurer forecasts €100m profits

 Solvency capital ratio

-The company also said its solvency capital ratio – a measure of the total amount of funds insurers are required to hold to meet liabilities – will be 180 per cent for 2019, meaning it has the ability to meet those liabilities with 80 percentage points to spare.
+The company also said its solvency capital ratio – a measure of the total amount of funds insurers are required to hold to meet liabilities – will be 180 per cent for 2019, above their target but within the range of their competitors

 This, it said, is “after allowing for any potential proposed dividend in line with our existing dividend payout policy”.